 There are three parts to this recipe: chocolate sponge cake, whipped cream filling with raspberries, and chocolate ganache.
 The combination is remarkable and so decadent.

-A key component to this recipe is the heavy whipping cream.
-A high quality whipping cream is essential for both the cream filling and the chocolate ganache.
-I use SMITH’s Dairy Heavy Whipping Cream because it is a high quality heavy whipping cream made up of 36% cream.
+A key component of this recipe is the heavy whipping cream.
+High-quality whipping cream is essential for both the cream filling and the chocolate ganache.
+I use SMITH’s Dairy Heavy Whipping Cream because it is a high-quality heavy whipping cream made up of 36% cream.
 This will offer you a more stable whipped state.
 Be sure to note that Heavy Whipping Cream and Heavy Cream are not the same thing and you will not get the same results.

 Although this recipe takes some time to prepare, about an hour, it is not difficult as long as you follow the instructions.
 If you have never made a roll cake before, don’t fear, I have step-by-step instructions for this Raspberry Yule Log Bûche de Noël Recipe to make it easy.